 - Slice apple and pear into matchsticks.
 Place in a bowl of salted cold water to stop oxidation.

-- Mix together in a small bowl the olive oil, juice of 1 lemon, seeded mustard, honey, mayonnaise and salt.
-Mix until well combined.
+- Mix together in a mason jar, olive oil, lemon juice, seeded mustard, honey, mayonnaise and salt.
+Shake well.

 - Place all ingredients in a large serving bowl, drizzle seeded mustard dressing and toss together.

 - If you can’t find young watercress, substitute with arugula leaves.

 - Switch almonds for sunflower seeds or pepitas for a nut free salad recipe.

 - Omit the mayonnaise in the watercress salad dressing for an egg-free meal.